Save on token costs using OpenClaw

 Now using a typical desktop AI interface, a lot more context is added to each request, the history of the chat is bundled in with each subsequent request to create a stateful conversation.

 Then we have OpenClaw, which is adding a heap more sources of state and volume of history, to create a stateful engine.
-This gives us the interacting with a human employee experience.
-Every time you send a message to your OpenClaw agent, be it a simple question or a problem task, then the system packages up a all this content and history int the payload before it ever reaches the model.
-OpenClaw makes extensive use of markdown format files is used to create persistence of information over time - a memory system.
+This extra context gives us the, interacting with a human employee experience.
+However this employee is like Dave from finance, who volunteers for everything then bills it as overtime.
+"I'll check your calendar!"
+"I'll summarize that PDF!"
+"I'll think about your problem for 20 minutes!"
+Cool, Dave.
+That's £12 worth of thinking!
+Every time you send a message to your OpenClaw agent, be it a simple question or a problem task, then the system packages up all this content and history in the payload before it ever reaches the model.
+OpenClaw makes extensive use of markdown format files is used to create persistence of information over time, a ruidimenary memory system (not unlinke my use of this blog - lol).
 The content of these files is submitted each time a something is processed by the AI engine.

-- The full conversation history - every message and every tool call result from the current session, appended in full
+• The full conversation history - your messages + the assistant’s messages for this session, appended in full

 Think about that last point, OpenClaw doesn't summerise or prune your session history automatically.
 It sends the whole thing, every time.
 So if you've been running a single session for several days and your agent has executed a dozen tool calls along the way, every new message you send carries all of that accumulated context as input tokens.